Elvis Scoria

 Elvis Scoria (born 5 July 1971) is a Croatian former football player and manager.
 He played for HNK Rijeka, Dinamo Zagreb (then called Croatia Zagreb), NK Istra, NK Zagreb and for Spanish club UE Lleida.

 Playing career

-As a player Scoria appeared in two Cup finals in 1994 with HNK Rijeka and in 1997 with NK Zagreb losing both the finals.
+As a player, Scoria appeared in two Cup finals in 1994 with HNK Rijeka and in 1997 with NK Zagreb losing both the finals.

 Managerial career

 Scoria has also appeared in three Cup finals as a manager in 2003 with NK Uljanik, 2005 with HNK Rijeka and in 2007 with NK Slaven Belupo.
 He also managed Rijeka in the 2005 Croatian Super Cup where they lost 1–0 in extra time from a goal by Niko Kranjčar.

+He was announced manager of RNK Split in February 2017, succeeding Vjekoslav Lokica, only for him to change his mind after two days and Bruno Akrapović stepped in instead.